aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### AlternateSubjectName
-Name or name template of the subject values are published in case there are unmapped template placeholders in the SubjectName
+An alternative subject name or template to use when the primary [SubjectName](#subjectname) contains unmapped placeholder variables that cannot be resolved.
+This serves as a fallback publishing destination when dynamic topic name construction fails.
+The same placeholders are available for this template as for the [SubjectName](#subjectname)

-**Type**: Boolean
+**Type**: String

 ---
 ### BatchCount
-Number of messages to buffer before sending data as a batch to a subject.
+The maximum number of messages to accumulate in the buffer before triggering a batch publish to the NATS subject.
+When this count is reached, all buffered messages are sent as an array in a single NATS message.

+Batching is triggered when any configured threshold (BatchCount, [BatchSize](#batchsize), or [BatchInterval](#batchinterval)) is reached

 **Type**: Int

-Batching is enabled by setting a value for one or more of BatchSize, BatchCount and BatchInterval.
-Whenever the number of messages, total message size or an interval is reached the buffered data is sent as an array of messages to the subject.

 ---
 ### BatchInterval

-Interval in milliseconds after which a batch of messages is sent to the subject, even when the BatchSize or BatchCount limit is not reached.
+The maximum time in milliseconds to hold messages in the buffer before publishing them as a batch to the NATS subject, regardless of whether [BatchSize](#batchcount) or [BatchCount](#batchcount) limits have been reached.

+Batching is triggered when any configured threshold ([BatchCount](#batchcount), [BatchSize](#batchsize), or BatchInterval) is reached

 **Type**: Int

-Batching is enabled by setting a value for one or more of BatchSize, BatchCount and BatchInterval.
-Whenever the number of messages, total message size or an interval is reached the buffered data is sent as an array of messages to the subject.

 ---

 ### BatchSize

-Payload size in KB of messages to batch before sending data as a batch to a subject.
+The maximum total size in kilobytes of uncompressed message payloads to accumulate before triggering a batch publish to the NATS subject.
+When this size threshold is reached, all buffered messages are sent as an array in a single NATS message.

+Batching is triggered when any configured threshold ([BatchCount](#batchcount), BatchSize, or [BatchInterval](#batchinterval)) is reached

 **Type**: Int

-Batching is enabled by setting a value for one or more of BatchSize, BatchCount and BatchInterval.
-Whenever the number of messages, total message size or an interval is reached the buffered data is sent as an array of messages to the subject.
-The size is calculated on the uncompressed payload of the messages.

 ---
 ### Compression
-Compression method for NATS message payloads.

-**Values:**
+The compression algorithm to be applied to NATS message payloads before publishing.

+Compressing messages can reduce bandwidth usage and transmission time.

+**Type:** String

+Possible values:

 - "None" (Default)
 - "Zip"
 - "GZip"

-**Type**: String

 ---
 ### MaxPayloadSize

-Max payload size in KB for messages.
+The maximum size in kilobytes allowed for a single NATS message payload.

+- When compression is enabled, the original uncompressed payload size may exceed this limit
+- For batched messages without compression, reaching this size limit will trigger sending the batch
+- Used as a threshold for batch publishing when batching is enabled

 **Type**: Int

-Note if compression is enabled the payload size of a single target data message, or a batch of messages can be larger, than this value.
-When batching of messages is enabled, without compression a batch of messages will be sent to the subject when this size is reached.

 ---
 ### NatsServer
-Nats target server for publishing data
+Configuration settings for the NATS server connection.

+Defines the connection parameters and settings for the NATS server where data will be published.

 **Type**: [NatsServerConfiguration](#natsserverconfiguration)

-Comments

 ---
 ### PublishTimeout

-Timeout in seconds for publishing
+The maximum time in seconds to wait for a message to be published to the NATS server before timing out.

 **Type**: Long